shravaniit/Power-BI-practical-work/README.md

 1. Introduction to Power BI Interface and Data Connectivity
 2. Importing and Cleaning Data from Multiple Data Sources
-3. Data Transformation using Power Query
-4. Creating Data Models and Establishing Relationships
-5. Designing Basic Charts for Data Visualization
+3. Designing Basic Charts for Data Visualization
-6. Using Filters, Slicers, and Parameters to Enhance Interactivity
-7. Creating Calculated Fields, Measures, and KPIs

 ## Tools Used